molven04/os-media/readme.txt

 == Installation ==

-1. plugin admin panel and option 'add new'.
+1. from plugin admin panel and option select 'add new'.
 2. search fo `OSmedia`.
 3. select 'install'.
 4. Activate the plugin from the Wordpress administration panel.